dbilid/experiments/README.md

 ## Running PARJ

-Currently we provide [precompiled binaries](http://godel.di.uoa.gr:8080/parj/experiments/parj.tar.gz) for 64 bit linux.
-Source code and instructions to build will be available soon.
 PARJ has been tested in DEBIAN 8 and UBUNTU 16.04 and 18.04.

 ### Prerequisites
 -JAVA 8 with JAVA_HOME environment variable set. (e.g. sudo apt install openjdk-8-jdk